A combined vaccination that protects against diphtheria, polio and tetanus is routinely given to all children in the UK.

 Where is polio found?

 As a result of routine vaccination programmes, polio has been largely wiped out in most parts of the world.
-This includes Europe and the Americas.

 There's currently no cure for polio.
 Treatment focuses on supporting bodily functions and reducing the risk of long-term problems while the body fights off the infection.